 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

 Buyers should outline the terms of the contract including grounds for cancellation.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

-CAD software vendors face a low level of supply chain risk.
-Software production relies primarily on labor rather than material inputs, which prevents sudden price spikes or service interruptions resulting from the disruption of physical goods.
-Vendors primarily need computing hardware and software as platforms to develop CAD software.
-These...
+The CAD software market has a low level of supply chain risk.
+Software production relies primarily on labor rather than material inputs, which prevents sudden price spikes and service interruptions resulting from the disruption of physical goods.
+Vendors primarily need computing hardware and software as platforms to develop CAD software....
 Subscribe to learn more.